elasticio/postgresql-component/README.md

 ![image](https://user-images.githubusercontent.com/16806832/53731432-635a2200-3e83-11e9-9a4e-0fc26aeeb001.png)

 ### Input metadata
-Input metadata is generated from `SQL Query` configuration field if this field contains at list one defined value.
+Input metadata is generated from `SQL Query` configuration field if this field contains at least one defined value.

 ### Output metadata